How to Grow Tree Philodendron (Split Leaf Philodendron)

 This will get the dust off so they can more readily photosynthesize, and they’ll look prettier, too.

-It’s also a good idea to flush salts from the soil once every four or five months.
-They’ll build up with continued fertilizer use.
+It’s also a good idea to flush fertilizer salts from the soil every four or five months.

-They’ll need to be brought back inside before nighttime temperatures dip below 45°F, but take it slow if they’ve been exposed to bright light all summer and their new spot will be in a lower-light situation.
+Take it slow if the plant has been exposed to bright light all summer and its new spot will be in a lower-light situation.

 This will help to keep the plants from suffering shock and dropping their leaves.

-Also, this houseplant is likely to grow larger outside in the summer, so be sure to keep up with its nutrition needs by dutifully fertilizing, even if you don’t typically fertilize when it’s growing inside.
+Also, this houseplant is likely to grow larger outside in the summer, so be sure to keep up with fertilizing, even if you don’t typically feed when it’s growing inside.

 If your plant is becoming too large for its current container, you can unpot the plant and trim the roots to one-third of their current size to maintain a more compact plant.